Champaign County Courthouse (Ohio): History

 The county decided to build a new courthouse in 1837 and chose a site once again removed from the public square.
 The site chosen was the corner of North Main Street and East Court Street, which is still the present site of the courthouse.
 This courthouse was designed by the architectural firm of Hall and Sheldon and was completed ahead of schedule in 1839.
 This two-story brick structure was later remodeled in 1880 after it was deemed to be dangerous.
 The remodeling used the plans of the courthouse in Hillsboro right down to the new classical portico with Ionic columns and belltower.
 This new remodel was considered by many to fireproof the building.
-This was to be proved wrong on January 20, 1948, when a fire completely destroyed the building.
+This was to be proved wrong on January 20, 1948, when a fire destroyed the building.

 The fire of the courthouse placed the county in a bind.
 With no money in the budget for construction, several ballots were voted on to raise funds but were all defeated.
 A group of citizens campaigned for a final bond which passed with a sum of $650,000.
 This was not enough so the county officials decided to pay for the cost to equip the courthouse out of the county's fund which left restricted spending for several years.

 Architect Phillip Partridge was selected to design the fifth courthouse.
 He designed the building in the International style of the 1950s.
 The building was dedicated to much ceremony on June 8, 1957.
 Attending this ceremony was Governor C. William O'Neill, whose speech preceded the open house.

 Exterior

 The courthouse called for four floors but this was deleted after realizing this would cost too much.
-The building is constructed in International style, which calls for little or no external decoration.
+The building is constructed in the International style, which calls for little or no external decoration.
 The walls are made up of red brick with large rectangular window panels.
 The recessed entrance is reached by a flight of stairs and is framed by 4 large square pillars of granite blocks.